NVIDIA-Merlin/HugeCTR/onnx_converter/README.md

 **Use NGC Container**

-In the docker image: `nvcr.io/nvidia/merlin/merlin-training:21.09`, hugectr2onnx is already installed and you can directrly import this package via:
+In the docker image: `nvcr.io/nvidia/merlin/merlin-training:21.09`, hugectr2onnx is already installed and you can directly import this package via:
 ```python
 import hugectr2onnx
 ```

 **Build from source**

-If you want to build this package from the souce code, here are the steps to follow:
+If you want to build this package from the source code, here are the steps to follow:
 ```shell
 $ git clone https://github.com/NVIDIA/HugeCTR.git
 $ cd HugeCTR/onnx_converter